 Sparklewren debuted a new line of limited edition, ready-to-wear underbust corsets in 2014 called the Phoenix, which was inspired by the construction of antique Bird’s Wing style corsets.
 These corsets have a great many panels (sometimes 30 panels!) with only one steel per panel, which allows the corset to shape the body very precisely and smooth around curves like no other.
 This shape lends itself very well to a dramatic wasp-waist and tapered ribs, to which model Aurelia can attest.

-Contour Corsets is very popular for summer mesh corsets that are designed to be strong enough for daily waist training, extreme reductions and stunning silhouettes.
+Contour Corsets was very popular for summer mesh corsets that were designed to be strong enough for daily waist training, extreme reductions and stunning silhouettes.
 My own Contour Corset is one of my favourites in my collection.
-Since these corsets are all custom, Fran can make the silhouette more rounded/ hourglass if you prefer, or make the ribcage more tapered.
-Her corsets feature impressive hip springs, and Fran herself could even balance a glass of water on her own hip shelf!
-Prices start at $595 for the mesh corsets.
+Since these corsets were all custom, Fran could make the silhouette more rounded/ hourglass if you preferred, or make the ribcage more tapered.
+Her corsets featured impressive hip springs, and Fran herself could even balance a glass of water on her own hip shelf!
 See my Contour Corset review.

-Serindë Corsets is one of my favourite French designers; her overbust and longline underbust corsets tend to have a slightly straighter, conical ribcage which lends itself to a stunning silhouette.
+Serindë Corsets’ overbust and longline underbust corsets tend to have a slightly straighter, conical ribcage which lends itself to a stunning silhouette.
 Serindë is regularly commissioned for couture outfits and formal gowns, and is known for her elegant use of lace, beading, Swarovski and flossing.
-She takes custom corset orders on a limited basis and can be found primarily on Etsy and DaWanda.
+She has stopped taking commissions but some of her samples can be found primarily on Etsy.
 See my Serinde corset review.

 *Please note that I have not personally tried every corset brand in this list, nor do I necessarily endorse every company in these guided galleries.
 This is for informational purposes only; please email any of the above makers to learn more about their corsets.
 Affiliate links help keep Lucy’s Corsetry online and keep these galleries free for everyone!